MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: AUTONOMY CONCEPT ARCHITECTURE

 The \textit{Mission Control} serves as the primary interface between the human operators and the robot team.
 It consists of two workstations: an \textit{Mission Control Station} and a \textit{Science Operations Station}.
 The mission control station provides all interfaces for monitoring and controlling the robot team, including mission supervision, objective management, teleoperation, and status visualization.
 The science operations station supports researcher-in-the-loop workflows by enabling domain experts to inspect incoming data, assess measurement quality, and provide feedback that influences ongoing mission execution.
 As illustrated in~\Cref{fig:base_station_ui}, the operator station employs a multi-screen layout that combines a shared environment map with real-time robot poses, planned navigation paths, and all active \glspl{poi}, supporting effective mission supervision and control.

-Mission objectives are managed at the system level through a centralized \textit{\gls{poi} Handling} component. \glspl{poi} represent mission-relevant objectives and serve as the shared objective abstraction used throughout the system.
+Mission objectives, represented as \glspl{poi} as introduced earlier, are managed at the system level through a centralized \textit{\gls{poi} Handling} component.
 Each~\gls{poi} is defined by a set of attributes that describe its location, type, assignment state, and planning-related metadata, as summarized in~\Cref{fig: poi}.
 A POI has a unique ID and a \textit{pose} in the shared \textit{earth} frame, and its \textit{type} specifies the required objective.
 The \textit{robot} field indicates which robot is currently assigned, while the fields \textit{mission\_value}, \textit{robot\_attempts}, and \textit{robot\_utilities} are used for planning and selection.
 A POI is created in the \textit{active} state and is set to inactive once a robot completes the objective or the operator removes it.
 They are managed at the system level, specifically on the mission control station, to maintain consistency in the mission state across robots.

 Lastly, a \textit{Wireless Communication Network} connects all robots to mission control, enabling the exchange of mission state, objective information, and operator commands.
 This network forms the backbone of the~\mosaic framework, allowing robots to operate independently while remaining synchronized through shared system-level services.
 Together, the mission control, POI handling, and communication infrastructure establish the global context of our scalable multi-robot autonomy system.